 North Fulton consistently ranks among the most affluent areas in Georgia.
 However, many neighbors working in public service, retail, and health care, live very close to the edge—one missed paycheck, illness, or major expenditure away from homelessness.
 For nearly 40 years, NFCC has cared for our community’s residents with the focus to build self-sufficiency and prevent homelessness and hunger.

 With the support of our volunteers and community, NFCC has helped tens of thousands of families who struggle to stay housed, pay monthly bills, feed and clothe their families because they are experiencing a financial crisis.
-Two years ago, we began to implement our strategic plan to expand our facilities and build our capacity to serve these and future families in need.
+The Growing with Purpose capital campaign made sure NFCC could continue to serve these families as demand for the services grew.

-Our expansion will double our existing space, renovate our food pantry and remodel our thrift store.
-The $6.2 million Growing with Purpose capital campaign will increase capacity to deliver specialized support, programs, and services that help families meet their basic needs, achieve self-sufficiency and strengthen our community.
+The $6.2 million Growing with Purpose capital campaign increased capacity to deliver specialized support, programs, and services that help families meet their basic needs, achieve self-sufficiency and strengthen our community.